-Gelding a horse can be an easier way to deal with behavioral problems such as stallion behavior, although it will not solve all behavioural issues.
+Gelding a horse can be an easier way to deal with behavioral problems such as stallion behavior, although it will not solve all behavioral issues.
 If you geld a horse, you may get benefits.
 Because they will learn to accept their new role in life much quicker than one that has never had testicles.
 How much does it cost to geld a horse?

 The cost may be between $150 and $300.
 But if you want to have cryptorchidectom, you may cost about $650.
 If you need gelding your horse by laparoscopic surgery, your cost will be around $1600.